8Observer8/debug-drawer-box2dcore-melonjs-js/README.md

 - Install these packages globally with the command:

 > npm i -g http-server rollup uglify-js

+- Add the Rollup bin folder to the Path.
+Type this command to know where npm was installed `npm config get prefix`.
+This command will show you the npm location.
+You will find the "node_modules" folder there.
+Go to the "rollup/bin" folder and copy this path, for example for me: `C:\Users\8Observer8\AppData\Roaming\npm\node_modules\rollup\dist\bin`.
+Add this folder to the path variable.

 - Run http-server in the project directory: